 Parametric paths

 A moving point $P(t)=[x(t),y(t),z(t)]$ in space as $t$ ranges over the interval $[a,b]$ traces out a path.
-The velocity $V=dP/dt$ is always tangent to the path and the normalized velocity or unit tangent is $T=(dP/dt)/(\|dP/dt\|)$.
+The velocity $V=dP/dt$ is always tangent to the path and the normalized velocity or unit tangent is $T=V/(\|V\|)$ when $V$ is not the zero vector (ie when $V$ is not the zero vector).

-The acceleration of $P$ is $A=dV/dt$, which is perpendicular to velocity when velocity is constant.
+The acceleration of $P$ is $dV/dt$, which is perpendicular to velocity when velocity is a constant nonzero vector.
 Hence $dT/dt$ is perpendicular to velocity.
-So $N=(dT/dt)/\|dT/dt\|$ is a unit vector perpendicular to $T$.
-Finally the binormal $B = T \times N$ finishes off the moving coordinate system, shown in the diagram with $T$, $N$, $B$ red, green and black respectively.
+So when $N=(dT/dt)/\|dT/dt\|$ is a unit vector perpendicular to $T$ when $dT/dt$ is a nonzero vector.
+In that case, the binormal $B = T \times N$ is defined and we have a moving coordinate system ($TNB$ frame), shown in the diagram with $T$, $N$, $B$ red, green and black respectively.

-puzzle pic
+puzzle picture

 Some parametric equations problems to solve.